2nd Annual MomWarrior Conference

 2018 Theme: BREAKING THROUGH THE MATERNAL WALL

-It is time to disrupt these paradigms, shift mindset, and architect innovative solutions to better support our modern moms.
+How do we disrupt these paradigms, shift mindset, and architect innovative solutions to better support our modern moms?

 Who should come?

-- Disrupt archaic paradigms and take down barriers to better support working moms;
+- Disrupt archaic paradigms and take down barriers to better support the advancement of women, especially working moms;

-- Learn tactics on how to take action and be a catalyst for change;
+- Learn tactics and gain key takeaways on how to take action and be a catalyst for change

 Women passionate about helping other women advance in their careers and in life so we can all thrive - together.